 “If you’re doing a commercial operation, I’d look at the economics really, really closely before I committed to fluorescent,” says Dr. Nate Storey.

 To make the best economic decision about lighting for your farm, compare both the capital and operational expenses of your lighting options over time.
 (For example, this is how HID and LED compare.)
 Don’t forget to factor in replacement and heat-removal costs!
-Some other options to consider are LED light bars and CoolBars.
+Another option to consider is LED light bars.

 Choose a high-output fluorescent